amplitude/amplitude-docs/content/collections/experiment-theory/en/experiment-set-mde.md

 ## MDE and associated risk

-Experiments do not produce risk-free results, and running them can take a lot of time and require large sample sets, which mean higher costs and greater potential for adverse effects on users.
+Experiments don't produce risk-free results, and running them can take a lot of time and require large sample sets, which mean higher costs and greater potential for adverse effects on users.
 The most important thing to remember when assessing risk is that the MDE is **inversely related** to sample size, meaning the smaller or more "sensitive" the MDE, the larger the sample size needed to reach statistical significance.

 Here are some additional questions to ask yourself to further assess risk:

 * Would the estimated costs or run time of an experiment be worth the desired outcome?
 * What are the potentially negative side effects of users exposed to the experiment, and would the outcome be worth potential losses?
 * Is an experiment needed at all, or should other options, such as a feature release, be considered instead?
-* What is the smallest percentage change you would be happy with?
+* What's the smallest percentage change you would be happy with?
 For example, would you be willing to roll out the experiment if you saw a lift of 2%, 3%, or 5%?
 * If your experiment resulted in positive outcomes, such as an increase in the number of annual subscribers from 100 to 105, would that be a big enough change to present to leadership?